ILIAS-eLearning/ILIAS/Modules/Test/ROADMAP.md

 ## Others
 * Fixing access to Learning Status when access to test results is limited (see: [Mantis 25064](https://mantis.ilias.de/view.php?id=25064&nbn=9))
+* Restructuring Import/Export, removing dependency on ilContObjParser, and clarifying support of QTI

 ## Open Warnings / Issues without Tickets
 These are open findings from the PHP8 Project which couldn't be solved in the scope of the project itself.
 They are documented here for transparency.